Similarities/HHG_Gaussian_raytracing/README.md

 emitted.

-For the special case of solid dense - laser high harmonic creation, the interaction is based on the Relativistic Mirror Model, where a sufficient strong laser creates a plasma on the solid surface with which the rest of the laser pulse interacts.
+For the special case of solid dense - laser high harmonic creation, the interaction is based on the Relativistic Mirror Model (ROM), where a sufficient strong laser creates a plasma on the solid surface with which the rest of the laser pulse interacts.
 Electrons in the density gradient of the plasma surface are accelerated by the laser and form an